 What we do

-- We arrange our own seminars and conferences, and a Study Tour to learn more about what is happening in Europe.
-We can assist other groups in arranging study visits on request;
+- – We arrange our own seminars, conferences and a Study Tour to learn more about what is happening in Europe.
+We can assist other groups in arranging study visits on request.

 We cooperate with other non-governmental and faith organisations which share some of our ideals, so that we can help each other in our efforts to bring about change.
 Our main partner networks are:

 - An informal Christian Group on migration

 - The Conference of European Churches